 Python is considered an accessible, readable, and versatile language.
 Often the choice of beginners, Python is a good one for software engineers to learn first.

-Where can you learn software engineering programming languages?
+Where can you learn software development languages?

-You can learn software engineering languages as part of an undergraduate degree, certificate program, or diploma.
+You can learn software development languages as part of an undergraduate degree, certificate program, or diploma.
 Additional options for learning programming languages include bootcamps, online courses, and self-study.
 Books, manuals, online tutorials, podcasts, and online forums also serve as resources for learning programming languages.

 Reviewed by: Monali Mirel Chuatico